Tagged or AnyVal?

 val name: Name = new Name("John")

-Of course, Name is not an instance of String, so if one wanted to provide some Stringy operation, one would have to add methods or extract wrapped value:
+Of course, Name is not an instance of String, so if one wanted to provide some Stringy operation, one would have to add methods or extract the wrapped value:

 name.value.toUpperCase